-For that matter, you may even be asking the same question yourself.
+For that matter, you may even be asking the same question about drinkable tap water yourself.

-Rather than trusting hearsay reports from other travelers or the results of a hasty web search, the safest way to learn about the water quality in countries you plan to visit is by relying on reports from the Centers for Disease Control and Prevention (CDC).
+Rather than trusting hearsay reports from other travelers or the results of a hasty web search, the safest way to learn about the tap water quality in countries you plan to visit is by relying on drinkable tap water reports from the Centers for Disease Control and Prevention (CDC).

-To find out which countries have drinkable tap water for tourists, and which countries don’t, we checked every country’s listing in the CDC’s Destinations list.
+To find out which countries have acceptable drinking tap water quality for tourists, and which countries don’t, we checked every country’s listing in the CDC’s Destinations list.
 The list below was accurate as of October 1, 2022.

-Keep reading to learn where it is safe, and where it isn’t safe, to drink the water in places all around the world.
+Keep reading to learn where it is safe, and where it isn’t safe, to drink tap water in places all around the world.

 The CDC offers the same advice for every country where it is safe to drink the water.